EMG (for its acronym in English) is a diagnostic procedure that assesses the state of health of the muscles and nerve cells that control them.

 The two types of signal rectification refer to what happens with the electromyography wave when it is processed.
-These types include the frequency of full length and half the length.
+These types include the frequency of full length and half the size.

-The full-length frequency adds the electromyography signal below the baseline (usually negative polarity) to the signal above the baseline, making a conditioned signal that is all positive.
+The full-length frequency adds the electromyography signal below the baseline (usually negative polarity) to the sign above the baseline, making a conditioned signal that is all positive.

-This is the preferred method of rectification because it conserves all signal energy for analysis, usually in positive polarity.
+This is the preferred rectification method because it conserves all signal energy for analysis, usually in positive polarity.
 The half-length rectification removes the electromyography signal below the baseline.

-By doing so, the average of the data is no longer zero, therefore, it can be used in statistical analysis.
-The only difference between the two types of rectification is that the full-wave rectification takes the absolute value of the signal matrix of data points
+By doing so, the data average is no longer zero.
+Therefore, it can be used in statistical analysis.
+The only difference between the two types of rectification is that the full-wave rectification takes the absolute value of the signal matrix of data points.

 Needle electromyography used in clinical settings has practical applications, such as helping to discover diseases.

-However, needle electromyography has limitations, since it involves the voluntary activation of the muscle and, as such, is less informative in patients who do not wish to cooperate, children and babies, and in individuals with paralysis.
+However, needle electromyography has limitations since it involves the voluntary activation of the muscle and, as such, is less informative in patients who do not wish to cooperate, children and babies, and individuals with paralysis.